Our Team

 Center Leadership

-Emily Ahonen, PhD is the PI and Center Director of the Utah Center for Promotion of Work Equity Research (U-POWER).
-She is Associate Professor in the division of Occupational and Environmental Health within Department of Family and Preventive Medicine (DFPM) at the University of Utah School of Medicine.
-Her research contributes to the promotion of health equity and social and environmental justice through improved environments and policies.
-Her primary focus is on the quality of employment and work, and the broader legal, social, economic, and political forces that shape work to support health to a greater or lesser degree.
+Emily Ahonen, PhD is the PI and Center Director of the Utah Center for Promotion of Work and Employment Research (U-POWER).
+She is Associate Professor in the division of Occupational and Environmental Health at the University of Utah School of Medicine.
+Her primary focus is on the quality of employment and work, and the broader contexts that shape work to support health to a greater or lesser degree.
 She uses qualitative and mixed methods in her work.
-Learn more about her research and scholarship here.

-Dr. Ahonen is also Utah's PI for the project Discourses in Occupational Health about the Role of Power in Work Equity.
+Dr. Ahonen is also Utah's PI for the project Discourses in Occupational Health.

 Camie Schaefer, PhD, is Associate Director of the Center and has day-to-day responsibility for operations.
 She acts as the hub for communications among stakeholders, investigators, and partners.
 She brings to the Center expertise in research development, technical writing, and research administration, which she leverages to manage the Research Pilot Project Program and Center communications.
 In addition, she offers technical writing assistance and writing group facilitation along with other Center support services.

-Dr. Schaefer also serves as a Co-I on Discourses in Occupational Health about the Role of Power in Work Equity.
+Dr. Schaefer also serves as a Co-I on Discourses in Occupational Health.

 Email: camie.schaefer@utah.edu